milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

 # Full stack web develoment with clojure and datomic

+## Prerequisites

+You should be familiar with [clojure](clojure-by-examples.md) and you should have a code editor with a clojure plugin for inline evaluation.

 ## Preface

 Simply put, full stack web development is generating web pages for the user's browser based on the user's requests.
 This can happen in the browser on the client side and on the web server machine on the server side, usually both side is involved.